 The turbulent flow in open channels can be approximated by one-dimensional network calculations.
 For the theoretical background the reader is referred to [16] and expecially [11] (in Dutch).
-The governing equation is the Bresse equation, which is a special form of the Bernoulli equation:
+[18] contains information on the solution of transient problems and (transient and steady state) analytical examples.
+The governing equation is the Bresse equation, which is a special form of the Bernoulli equation.
+For its derivation we start from Equation (471), which we write down for a flow line near the bottom of the channel in the form: